wojtekjurkowicz/movie-recommender/README.md

 3. **Download MovieLens dataset**

-Place the [MovieLens 100K dataset](https://grouplens.org/datasets/movielens/) inside a folder called `ml-latest-small/` in the root of the project.
+Download the [MovieLens Latest Small dataset](https://grouplens.org/datasets/movielens/) and place its CSV files in a folder named `ml-latest-small/` in the root.

 ---